 3. Can A Hurricane Destroy Your Building?

 Most definitely.
 A level 5 hurricane can even wreck the sturdiest of structures.
-A tornado can rifle straight through a building.
+A tornado watch or warning can rifle straight through a building.

 4. What If I’m Not Home When The Hurricane Approaches?